kkranker/psweight/README.md

 effect on the treated (`atet`), or the average treatment effect on the untreated (`ateu`).

-Next, the weights are normalzied to have mean equal to 1 in each group, and returned in the variable named `_weight_mtch`.
+Next, the weights are normalized to have mean equal to 1 in each group, and returned in the variable named `_weight_mtch`.

 Finally, the final weights (a variable named _weight) are set equal